Proposed or Contemplated Changes to Italian Wine Denominations

 Revisions of Denomination Rules (not yet official)

-to add a new “Pieve” quality designation above Riserva level as their flagship category.
-The denomination has been divided into 12 subzones called pievi.
+- The Vino Nobile di Montepulciano DOCG consorzio is proposing to add a new “Pieve” quality designation above Riserva level as their flagship category.
+The denomination has been divided into 12 districts called pievi.
 Wines carrying a pieve name on the label would have to have a minimum of 85% Sangiovese, with only traditional grape varieties blended in, grown in estate-controlled vineyards within the pieve.

 - Both Fiano di Avellino DOCG and Monti Lessini DOC have proposed to add sparkling wines to their repertoire.
 The Spumante versions of Monti Lessini would be made with at least 85% of the area’s Durella variety, and those of Fiano di Avellino would of course be Fiano based.
 These changes require approval at the EU level, which will slow down the process, but there is no reason they shouldn’t be approved eventually.